Atharva-hustlers16/GenAI-chatbot/README.md

-# 🤖 Getting Started with the Chatbot
+# 🤖 Getting Started With The Chatbot
 ## ⭐️Jupyter Lab Guide

 1. Install Jupyter lab or you can use Intel Developer Cloud Console<br>